witoldmetel/Vite-Pack-Boilerplate/README.md

 # TS Parcel Boilerplate

-This is a starter pack for building TypeScript applications using Parcel along with Babel and Sass.
+This is a minimal boilerplate example using Parcel along with Sass support.
+It also includes UIkit.

 # Todo